lokeshbhardwaj20/ecom/README.md

 # ecom
-this is ecom project has admin page also and cab add  &amp; products from there as well customer message by form that open at admin router.
+This is page for anybody who give services for , makeupartist, hair artist, nailartist and can register here. and this page laso have admin page there we can check the number of service porvider , and can edit their details too, as well we can access customer message from we get from contact page.